Amaranthus brownii: Distribution and habitat

-Amaranthus brownii had a very limited range; it was found only on the 0.65 km2 island of Nihoa, located 275 km northwest of Kauai.
-It is thought that this endemic plant had probably always been rare and restricted to Nihoa.
+Amaranthus brownii had a very limited range; it was found only on the 0.65 km2 island of Nīhoa, located 275 km northwest of Kauai.
+It is thought that this endemic plant had probably always been rare and restricted to Nīhoa.
 Its former habitat is managed by the United States Fish and Wildlife Service and protected as part of the Hawaiian Islands National Wildlife Refuge in the Papahānaumokuākea Marine National Monument.
-A. brownii was one of three endemic and endangered species only found on Nihoa, along with the Nihoa fan palm (Pritchardia remota) and the Nihoa carnation (Schiedea verticillata).
+A. brownii was one of three endemic and endangered species only found on Nīhoa, along with the Nīhoa fan palm (Pritchardia remota) and the Nīhoa carnation (Schiedea verticillata).
 At least nine other native plant species can be found in its habitat, including Hawaiian goosefoot (Chenopodium oahuense), lovegrass (Eragrostis variablis), koali ʻawa (Ipomoea indica), goat's foot (Ipomoea pes-caprae subsp. brasiliensis), Panicum torridum, naupaka (Scaevola sericea), Sicyos pachycarpus, ʻilima (Sida fallax), and Nelson's horsenettle (Solanum nelsonii).

-The plant grew during the moist, winter season from December through July in Nihoa's coastal dry shrubland habitat in shallow soil on rocky outcrops in exposed areas between 120–215 m.
+The plant grew during the moist, winter season from December through July in Nīhoa's coastal dry shrubland habitat in shallow soil on rocky outcrops in exposed areas between 120–215 m.
 At the time of its discovery in 1923, botanists first observed the plant growing in great quantity on the ridges towards Miller Peak and on eastern ridges of the island.
 Expeditions in the early and mid-1960s failed to identify any specimens, but in 1969, ethnobotanist Douglas E. Yen of the Bishop Museum collected specimens near Miller Peak.
 Derral R. Herbst and Wayne Takeuchi of the FWS collected the last known specimen on July 27, 1980.
-Carl C. Christensen also visited Nihoa in 1980 to reevaluate endemic species last observed on the Tanager Expedition.
-Sheila Conant and Mark S. Collins visited Nihoa in 1980 as well; Conant returned twice in 1981, first with Mark J. Rauzon and later with Audrey L. Newman.
+Carl C. Christensen also visited Nīhoa in 1980 to reevaluate endemic species last observed on the Tanager Expedition.
+Sheila Conant and Mark S. Collins visited Nīhoa in 1980 as well; Conant returned twice in 1981, first with Mark J. Rauzon and later with Audrey L. Newman.
 In 1983, Conant visited the island with Wayne C. Gagné.
 Conant found A. brownii growing on the island in 1981 and 1983, by which time only two populations of 35 plants were thought to exist: 23 plants were found near Miller Peak and 12 plants in Middle Valley.
 The two plant populations were separated by a distance of approximately 0.4 km.